-**The Stirling Old Town Jail attraction will open from 1 July to 10 September 2017**
+**The Stirling Old Town Jail attraction will open over Easter weekend 30 March to 2 April and this summer from 1 July to 9 September 2018**

 A little after dawn on 11th November 1847 a pitiful parade of petty thievery was marched from the dank and dismal depths of Stirling’s Tolbooth Gaol – condemned as ‘The Worst Jail in Britain’ only a few years before – across St John Street, and into the New County Jail – better known to modern visitors as the OLD TOWN JAIL.